Formula to Calculate Consumer Benefit

 You can use the following Consumer Surplus Calculator.

 |Consumer Surplus Formula =||Maximum Price Willing to Pay – Actual Price|

 |0 – 0 =||0|

 Relevance and Uses

 - It is very important to have a clear understanding of the concept as it can help in taking business decisions associated with the price-output setting, value pricing and price discrimination under the purview of various marketing strategies.

 - It has to be accepted that there is a trade-off between consumer surplus and revenue generated.
 If the emphasis is laid on increasing revenue through an increase in the product price, then the consumer surplus will deteriorate as a result.

 - The aforementioned scenario may result in higher income but accompanied by a relative weakening of the firm’s position among competitors with identical products.
 As such, one has to be very cautious while fixing the price in order to ensure that the consumer surplus is not impacted severely.

 This has been a guide to Consumer Surplus Formula.
-Here we discuss its uses along with simple to advanced examples to understand the Consumer Surplus Equation.
-Here we also provide you with Consumer Surplus Formula Calculator with downloadable excel template.
+Here we learn how to calculate the consumer surplus along with some practical examples, a calculator and a downloadable excel template.
 You can learn more about Excel Modeling from the following articles –